Far-right politics in Finland: Terrorism

 Arguably the first modern act of right-wing terrorism is the assassination of General-Governor Nikolay Bobrikov by Finnish nationalist Eugen Schauman in 1904.
 However, this characterization is controversial in Finnish society where Schauman is widely idolized; Prime Minister Matti Vanhanen had to defend himself against backlash after describing the act as such.

 Schauman's act inspired the nationalist movement and was quickly followed by the assassination of Eliel Soisalon-Soininen, the Chancellor of Justice by Lennart Hohenthal.
-Soisalon-Soininen was the highest ranking servant of the Tsar in Finland after the governor-general, and therefore an "arch-traitor" in the eyes of the nationalists.
+Soisalon-Soininen was the highest-ranking servant of the Tsar in Finland after the governor-general, and therefore an "arch-traitor" in the eyes of the nationalists.
 In 1904-1905 a secret Finnish nationalist society Verikoirat (the Bloodhounds) assassinated Russians, police officers and informants and bombed police stations.
-The group also planned assassinating the Tsar while he was vacationing in Primorsk but missed him.
+The group also planned to assassinate the Tsar while he was vacationing in Primorsk but missed him.
 In 1905-1907 another secret society Karjalan Kansan Mahti (Might of the Karelians) were responsible for multiple murders of Russians and weapon thefts and bank robberies.

 10,000 leftists were executed by the victorious White Guard forces during the White Terror of the Finnish Civil War in 1918.
+White Guard associated newspapers spread the myth of Judeo-Bolshevism and a rumor spread among the White Guard that the Jews of Vyborg had aided the Red Guard, and a group of Jägers planned to round up and execute all the Jews living in the city.
+The plan was never executed in its planned extent, though a number of Jews were executed in the Vyborg massacre.

-In 1919 group called Aktivistien Keskus (Base of the Activists) planned a large scale sabotage in St. Petersburg.
+In 1919, a group called Aktivistien Keskus (Base of the Activists) planned a large-scale sabotage in St. Petersburg.
 35 Ingrian Finns were armed with handguns and explosives.
 The plan was to blow up the water works, the power plant and certain factories and set up fires all around the city that could not be put out.
-The operation was partially successful; the waterworks were destroyed and targets around the city were bombed and set on fire, but the bombing of the power plant failed and one man was captured.
+The operation was partially successful; the waterworks were destroyed and targets around the city were bombed and set on fire, but the bombing of the power plant failed, and one man was captured.
 Dozens of people were killed and wounded.

-In 1927 a group consisting of Finnish guides and White Russian emigres crossed into the USSR from Finland and bombed Soviet government offices with dozens of casualties.
+In 1927, a group consisting of Finnish guides and White Russian emigres crossed into the USSR from Finland and bombed Soviet government offices with dozens of casualties.
 The Russians belonged to a group called the "White Idea" that aligned with the Russian Fascist Party.